opensearch-project/documentation-website/_observing-your-data/ad/index.md

 1. Add in the detector details.
    - Enter a name and brief description.
 Make sure the name is unique and descriptive enough to help you to identify the purpose of the detector.
 1. Specify the data source.
-   - For **Data source**, choose the index you want to use as the data source.
-You can optionally use index patterns to choose multiple indexes.
+   - For **Data source**, choose the index/indices you want to use as the data source.
+You can also optionally use an alias or an index patterns to choose multiple indexes.
+   - Detectors also support remote indices, you can utilize the same `cluster-name:index-name` pattern used by [cross-cluster search](https://opensearch.org/docs/latest/search-plugins/cross-cluster-search/) or by utilizing OpenSearch Dashboards 2.17 or later to choose the clusters and indices you want to use.
    - (Optional) For **Data filter**, filter the index you chose as the data source.
 From the **Data filter** menu, choose **Add data filter**, and then design your filter query by selecting **Field**, **Operator**, and **Value**, or choose **Use query DSL** and add your own JSON filter query.
 Only [Boolean queries]({{site.url}}{{site.baseurl}}/query-dsl/compound/bool/) are supported for query domain-specific language (DSL).

+The following [permissions]({{site.url}}{{site.baseurl}}/security/access-control/permissions/) are required in order to create a cross-cluster detector through the dashboards UI: `indices:data/read/field_caps`, `indices:admin/resolve/index`, and `cluster:monitor/remote/info`.
+{: .note}

 #### Example filter using query DSL
 The query is designed to retrieve documents in which the `urlPath.keyword` field matches one of the following specified values: